Portland Pest Control for Stored Product Pests

 - Spices and tobacco

-Sawtoothed Grain Beetles are perhaps the most commonly found pantry pest.
-Adults are nearly a quarter of an inch long, slender, flat and brownish red.
+These beetles are perhaps the most commonly found pantry pest.
+Adults are nearly a quarter of an inch long, slender, flat, and brownish red.
 Their sleek bodies enable them to penetrate the narrow cracks and crevices of poorly sealed packages.
 They also have six saw-like teeth on either side of the thorax, which is located behind the head.
 While they may not feed on undamaged, whole grains, they do enjoy cereals, bread, dried fruit, nuts, sugar, macaroni, and seeds.

-Several species of Dermestid Beetles feed on dried meats, cheese, dead insects, hides, and woolens.
+Several species of dermestid beetles feed on dried meats, cheese, dead insects, animal hides, and wool goods.
 They may sometimes feed on stored foods including grains, seeds, and dried fruit.
-Adult beetles may be oval or round, mottled gray to black and are about three-eighths of an inch long.
+Adult beetles may be oval or round in shape, mottled gray to black in color, and measure about 3/8 of an inch long.
 The larvae are similar in size but banded with dark, long hairs.
 Six generations may be produced each year.

-Spider Beetles have a compact body shape.
-Adults vary in size from an eighth to a quarter of an inch long.
-They are usually oval-shaped and reddish-brown to black.
+These beetles have a compact body shape.
+Adults vary in size from 1/8 to 1/4 of an inch long.
+They are usually oval-shaped and reddish-brown to black in color.
 The head is partially visible above the thorax.
 With their six long legs and long antennae, they often resemble the eight legs of a spider.
 They feed on grains, seeds, cereals, dried fruits, meats, wool, and hair.

 Females lay eggs within their food mass.
 The eggs hatch in about eight to 12 days.
 Mature larvae have a cream to tan color and usually curl their bodies when disturbed.
-Most Spider Beetles have two to three generations each year.
-Adults live less than two weeks, are non-feeding and chiefly fly at night.
+Most spider beetles have two to three generations each year.
+Adults live less than two weeks, are non-feeding, and they chiefly fly at night.

 While coarse grades of flour are preferred, the larvae are often found feeding on whole grains, cereal, dried fruits, nuts, seeds, chocolate, powdered milk, bird seed, and dog food.
 Foods infested with larvae will have a silk webbing present, especially near the food source, as well as cast skins and frass (fecal pellets).
 These moths produce about four to eight generations per year.